ankit071105/UtsavManch/README.md

 - **Fifth Commit**: Added the Organize Event page.
 - **Sixth/Seventh Commit**: Added the Main Page along with CSS, JS, jQuery, and Bootstrap design.
 - **Eigth/Ninth/Tenth Commit**: Added some CSS and added banner page in Main Page and change in ReadMe File.
+-**Eleven/Twelve Commit**: Added Categories section which enhance the home page and Css Files

 ## Live Site